-In Connecticut, you have to notarize documents in-person and with the help of a state-commissioned and licensed notary public.
+In Connecticut, you have to notarize documents online or in-person with the help of a state-commissioned and licensed notary public.
 Conventional notaries also include mobile notaries and walk-in services.

 Depending on the document you’re notarizing, the public notary has to complete a dedicated notarial certificate, including the jurat and acknowledgment state.
 The notary also needs to affix an official stamp or notary seal on the certificate.

-Unlike New York, Maine, Delaware, Vermont, and other states that allow RON, entities and individuals in Connecticut still have to make wet ink signatures to notarize documents.
-Connecticut doesn’t allow individuals and businesses to use remote online notarization at the moment.
-However, people were temporarily allowed to make eSignatures and online notarization during the COVID-19 crisis.
+Like New York, Maine, Delaware, Vermont, and other states that allow RON, entities and individuals in Connecticut can notarize documents online.
+Connecticut allows individuals and businesses to use remote online notarization starting October 1, 2023.

 The contents of this website are intended to convey general information only and not to provide legal advice or opinions.
 The information presented on this website may not reflect the most current legal developments.
 No action should be taken in reliance on the information contained on this website, and we disclaim all liability in respect to actions taken or not taken based on any or all of the contents of this site to the fullest extent permitted by law.
 An attorney should be contacted for advice on specific legal issues and jurisdictions.